 South Carolina Area Code Information

-South Carolina is currently using four area codes.
-South Carolina utilizes one area code overlay plan.
+South Carolina is currently using five area codes.
+South Carolina utilizes two area code overlay plans.
 South Carolina has had two area code splits.

 Today area code 803 covers central South Carolina including Aiken, Columbia, Rock Hill and Sumter.
 Area code 864 covers northwestern South Carolina including Anderson, Greenville and Spartanburg.
 Area code 843 along with area code 854 covers the eastern and coastal areas of the state including Charleston, Hilton Head Island, Florence and Myrtle Beach.